 The crust is light, buttery and not too thick.
 It holds together well as the base of all this yumminess.
 I want a crust that has some substance to it, that doesn’t fall apart when you pick up the bar.
 But I want a foundation that is subtle and not overbearing where you don’t get a mouthful of crust with a little bit of filling.
 It is the perfect thickness.

 Strawberries add a lovely twist to these Classic Lemon Bars

 The addition of strawberries to this classic recipe brings a lovely twist that I think you’re gonna love.
 There’s a good amount of strawberries (two pounds to be exact) to a 9×13 inch cake pan, giving this dessert a boost of berry flavor.
 This recipe is not limited to strawberries though.
 You could use blueberries or raspberries and they would work just as well (although I wouldn’t cook either of those).

 The strawberries need to be sliced and prepared before the crust is ever made.
 They need to be cooled and drained and ready to top the lemon filling as soon as it is poured over the warm crust.
 I sliced the strawberries fairly thick because I didn’t want them to turn to mush when I cooked them.
 Using lemon juice and sugar as a base, I simmered the berries for only five minutes.
 I wanted to draw out some of the juice so they didn’t make my lemon bars watery but I still wanted to retain their shape.

-Draining and Drying the Strawberries
+Draining the Strawberries

 Once the strawberries are simmered, gently drain them in a wire strainer.
 Let them sit over the strainer for a good 10-15 minutes while the crust is sitting in the refrigerator.
 I went an extra step and laid the cooked strawberries out individually on several paper towels to remove all their moisture.
 It’s definitely an extra step, but worth it in the end.